...And Justice for All (song)

 "...And Justice for All" is a song by American heavy metal band Metallica.
-It was released as a promotional single in 1988.
-The song is the second track on the band's album of the same name.
+It is the second track on the band's album of the same name, and was released as a promotional single in 1988.
+Like the album it features on, it is named after the last four words of the Pledge of Allegiance.

 Music and lyrics

-"...And Justice for All" is a long, complex progressive metal composition based on an aggressive riff and a drum pattern by Lars Ulrich.
+The main riff of the song is based on a drum pattern written by Lars Ulrich.
 Music critic Cosmo Lee said that it is "a linkage of blocks" rather than "a progressive opus", because "the song is mid-paced and very playable.
 None of the riffs are that technical."

+"...And Justice for All" features lyrics about corruption in the government.
 The song title is the last four words of the Pledge of Allegiance.
-The lyrics refers to injustice, as "money tips [the] scales" of "Lady Justice".
+The lyrics refer to injustice, as "money tips [the] scales" of "Lady Justice".
 Especially during the chorus, "Pulling your strings, justice is done" as the ultimate symbol of a miscarried justice.